Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

-We conclude with cautious optimism by providing a forecast on the presumption that $P_\pqcd$ at 2.4 GeV will be reliably obtained.
-For $P_\pqcd(2.4~\GeV)=3$ GeV/fm$^3$, the expectation value for the speed of sound squared at the center of TOV stars, $C_{s,\tov}$, is expected to be lowered by up to 0.2-0.3 by \cref{eq:pmaxbound}, whereas for $P_\pqcd(2.4~\GeV)=2$ GeV/fm$^3$ the anticipated effect drops to about 0.1-0.2, and would be less than $\sim0.05$ if $P_\pqcd(2.4~\GeV)=1.5$ GeV/fm$^3$, an effect hardly distinguishable from that due to implicit assumptions in the underlying NS EOSs.
-Again, these forecasted bounds are almost orthogonal to those expected from astrophysical observations, unless highly specific features are assumed for NS EOSs (see e.g., \cref{sec:astro}, \cite{prep1}).
+I conclude with cautious optimism by providing a forecast on the presumption that $P_\pqcd$ at $\mu_B=2.4$ GeV will be reliably and accurately determined.
+For $P_\pqcd(2.4~\GeV)=3$ GeV/fm$^3$, the median value pf the squared sound speed at the center of maximum-mass stars, $C_{s,\tov}$, is expected to be lowered by up to 0.2-0.3 by \cref{eq:pmaxbound}, whereas for $P_\pqcd(2.4~\GeV)=2$ GeV/fm$^3$ the anticipated effect drops to about 0.1-0.2, and would be less than $\sim0.05$ if $P_\pqcd(2.4~\GeV)=1.5$ GeV/fm$^3$ hardly distinguishable from systematic uncertainties due to assumptions in the underlying NS EOSs.
+Again, these forecasted bounds are almost orthogonal to expected astrophysical constraints, unless highly specific features are assumed for NS EOSs.